weserv/images/DOCKER.md

 ## Installation

-1. Create a `config.php` from the `config.example.php` file.
+1. Create a `app/config.lua` from the `app/config.example.lua` file.
 Adapt it according to your needs.

     ```bash
-    cp config.example.php config.php
+    cp app/config.example.lua app/config.lua
     ```

 2. Build/run containers with (with and without detached mode)